Q: What is Camp Crucible?

 Q: Are chores mandatory?

-Q: What are the Formal & Tiki Time Dinners?
+Q: What are the special dinners?

-Q: What other Special Events happen at Camp Crucible?
+Q: What other special events happen at Camp Crucible?

 Q: What if I can’t be off the grid for that long?